MiltonLumsky/Inchoate-Ideas/work.md

 If I could earn a living coding like this, I would.
 But I'm too much
 of a zealot.
 I have too many emotional requirments!
 If I don't
 follow my philosophical requirements for what I code then I'm not
 happy.
-Once, however, on a training day, I was happy coding on
+Nevertheless, once, on a training day, I was happy coding on
 command.